In India, the Datsun GO Cross will take on the likes of Ford EcoSport, Honda WR-V and Tata Nexon.

-Sharing underpinnings with GO+ MPV built on Nissan’s V platform, the GO Cross is expected to be lightweight akin to its sibling.
-With a bold silhouette and a raised ground clearance, the crossover resembles a compact SUV.
+As mentioned in the beginning, the GO Cross will be built on Nissan’s V platform that also underpins the GO+ MPV.
+However, it is likely to be lightweight akin to its sibling.
+Visually, the crossover looks more like a compact SUV – thanks to its bold silhouette and a raised ground clearance.
 In fact, it overpowers most of the compact SUVs from the current lot in visual terms.
+Featuring chrome laden hexagonal grille and flanked by LED headlamps with daytime running lamps, the face of the crossover looks quite aggressive.

-The aggressively looking front fascia of the SUV is equipped with chrome laden hexagonal grille, flanked by LED headlamps with daytime running lamps.
-Other design highlights include silver chromed bumper with black plastic extensions, LED fog lights, auxiliary circular lamps and high bonnet line.
-The side profile gives MPV-like impression, but features like silver lower body cladding, roof rails, raised height and muscular wheel arches offers a bold look.
+Design elements such as silver chromed bumper with black plastic extensions, LED fog lights, auxiliary circular lamps and high bonnet line add more to its sporty appeal.
+The side profile gives MPV-like impression, but features silver lower body cladding, roof rails, raised height and muscular wheel arches offers a bold look.
 The flared wheel arches are likely to be fitted to 15-inch multi-spoke alloy wheels.
-The rear end is a far cry from its hatchback sibling, featuring bumper with pseudo air-intakes, LED taillights enclosures and silver diffuser.
+The rear end is a far cry from its hatchback sibling, featuring bumper with air-intakes, LED taillights enclosures and silver diffuser.